 I did the breath test at home one morning, which took three hours in total.
 It consisted of first drinking lactulose diluted in water, followed by blowing into a test tube every 20 minutes.
 I had to fill 10 different tubes with breath samples.
 It was strange because you can’t see your breath in the tube and I remember hoping it made its way in there okay.
 Also, the day prior to the test, I had to follow a specific diet regimen and then fast for at least 12 hours before taking the test.

-It was no surprise, but the test came back positive and showed that I had hydrogen present in my small intestine, which is not naturally produced by the human body, and as you can guess, should not be in there!
+It was no surprise, but the test came back positive and showed that I had hydrogen present in my small intestine.
+This is not naturally produced by the human body and as you can guess, should not be in there!
 I had to take some antibiotics (that luckily, stay only in the digestive tract) to wipe out the bacteria, and then adhere to the specific carbohydrate diet (SCD) for at least one year.
 For those who don’t know, the SCD is a version of the paleo diet.
 In short, no grains, starches, sugar (except honey), soy, preservatives, etc. Homemade 24-hour yogurt is a focus in the diet.
-Other dairy is allowed as well, such as butter/ghee, dry curd cottage cheese (another cultured product), and low-lactose cheeses.
-I did okay with dry curd cottage cheese for a while, but can’t really handle it anymore, and other cheese is off limits for my system (as you may recall, my body doesn’t like most dairy, except for butter and yogurt).
+Other dairy is allowed as well (if tolerated), such as butter/ghee, dry curd cottage cheese, and low-lactose cheeses.
+I did okay with dry curd cottage cheese for a while, but can’t really handle it anymore and other cheese is off limits for my system (as you may recall, my body doesn’t like most dairy, except for butter and yogurt).
 Additionally, there are other foods that are allowed on the SCD, but don’t agree with me, so I avoid those as well.
 Just because it’s listed as okay doesn’t mean it’s right for me.
 For a full list of the SCD legal/illegal foods, click here.

 *Note: before even getting my test results back, and on the same day I took the breath test, I began the intro diet of the SCD, but still as a vegetarian (ate some fish though).
 I also started a food journal to track my food, symptoms, bowel movements, etc., which I would continue to use for months ahead.